-Your pet is also a domesticated dog who does not have the same genetic features as those of his wild ancestors.
-Domesticated dogs will feel the extreme cold temperatures from ice, through into his paws causing pain and even frostbite.
+Your pet is also a domesticated dog who does not have the same genetic features as his wild ancestors.
+Domesticated dogs will feel the extreme cold temperatures from ice through into their paws, causing pain and even frostbite.

-Dogs paws are meant to be tough in order to protect their feet but a wound will allow bacteria to enter and this signals the potential for infections that may require veterinary treatment.
-The problem is that you not realise that the skin is broken until the signs of infection are evident.
+Dogs’ paws are meant to be tough to protect their feet, but a wound will allow bacteria to enter, which signals the potential for infections that may require veterinary treatment.
+You do not realize that the skin is broken until the signs of infection are evident.

-Nobody ever tells you that there is a yeast presence in dogs paws which is harmless enough until contact with yeast occurs, through fungi, causing a reaction between the yeast and the fungi that creates an infection that will need veterinary attention.
+Nobody ever tells you that there is a yeast presence in dogs’ paws, which is harmless enough until contact with yeast occurs through fungi, causing a reaction between the yeast and the fungi that create an infection that will need veterinary attention.

 It is sad to say that we live in a throw away culture that extends beyond our refuse bin.